This ad and tracker-free site is made possible by the support its readers.

 Want more fine-grain control over exactly where your focus point is in the frame?
 The X-Pro2 has 273 on offer.
 The LCD’s and EVF’s UI becomes a bit cluttered with so many points to choose from when you press the Focus Stick in, but if you just adjust the point by using the Stick directionally, the UI is quite clean.
 On the OVF, the opposite is true.
 There’s very little visual feedback, allowing you to see in and outside your frame as much as possible.

 I actually think the X-T1 style of camera would benefit more from the added precision of so many AF point.
-I see myself appreciating them more along with a tilt screen and the forthcoming XF 120mm f/2.8 when I was to really hone in on the perfect point of focus, or precision focusing during landscapes and long exposures.
+I see myself appreciating them more along with a tilt screen and the XF 80mm F/2.8 Macro WR OIS when I want to really hone in on the perfect point of focus, or precision focusing during landscapes and long exposures.
 I’m not for an instant suggesting the X-Pro2 is incapable of any of that, but you know, that tilt screen and all.

 Face and Eye Detection